skhiggins/R_guide/README.md

   * `tabulator::tabcount()` counts the unique number of categories of a categorical variable or formed by a combination of categorical variables.
   * `tabulator::quantiles()` produces quantiles of a variable.
 It is a wrapper for base R `quantile()` but is easier to use, especially within `data.table`s or `tibble`s.
 * Use `fixest` for fixed effects regressions; it is much faster than `lfe` (and also appears to be faster than the best current Julia or Python implementations of fixed effects regression).
+  * An excellent primer on `fixest` (designed for users transitioning from Stata to R, but very useful for anyone using `fixest` in R) is available at [Stata2R](https://stata2r.github.io/fixest/).
 * Use `modelsummary` for formatting tables.
 * `Hmisc::describe()` and `skimr::skim()` can be useful to print a "codebook" of the data, i.e. some summary stats about each variable in a data set.
 Since they do not provide identical information, it might be best to run both.
   * This can be used in conjunction with `sink()` to print the codebook to a text file.
 For example: